Atlantic-County-Institute-of-Technology/hello-github-Bbeeron/README.md

 Among Us is real, it exists!

+Fredbear's Family Diner
+William Afton and Henry opened in 1967 the family friendly Fredbear's Family Diner, featuring a brown furry suit of a bear as a mascot.
+Henry would usually wear the suit, as they didn't have enough money to hire someone to do the job for a long time and they were studying at the time.
+William studied engineering and Henry business adminstration and communication.

+William met an unnamed woman, with whom he married and three years later had a boy challed Michael.
+They met in the court; William was being charged for murdering a child that allegedly was crying outside the Diner for being scared of Fredbear, the bear, and she was working selling hot-dogs in from of the building.
+(Btw, he was released because they didn't have evidences pointing it).

+It took them four years to actually achieve any success with the Diner, as they learnt from little Michael that Fredbear was boring.
+William them designed a new mascot: a yellow furry suit of a rabbit called Bonnie.
+The chemistry between both characters worked like black magic and the success rained on them like rain in a rainy day.

+The amount of money they got was so much, William used it to test his engineering skills, designing the first two Spring Lock suits: which were obviously Bonnie and Fredbear.
+The success increased.

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀